tylimbach/RubiksCubeAI/README.md

 The program provides simulation for all official moves, as well as their doubles and inverses.

 ## Visualizing the Cube
 The cube state is primarily displayed use xterm-256 color escape sequences.
 It is unfolded from the front face.
-The front face in this case is green.
+The front face in this case is blue.
 > Note: This is not compatible with some computer terminals, only terminals that support xterm-256

 Here is a solved cube before a scramble, and the new cube after the scramble: